1. Purpose of policy

 (e) perform other functions conferred by legislation on the University or under a financial and performance management standard.

-3.2 Assurance elements at the University which are covered by this Policy include the following three key legislative components.
+2.3 Assurance elements at the University which are covered by this policy include the following three key legislative components.

-3.2.1 Internal Audit – established by the University in accordance with the requirements of the Financial and Performance Management Standards 2009;
+2.3.1 Internal Audit – established by the University in accordance with the requirements of the Financial and Performance Management Standard 2019 (Qld);

-3.2.2 Audit and Risk Management Committee - established by the University in accordance with the requirements of the Financial and Performance Management Standards 2009, including the development of terms of reference which have regard to the Queensland Treasury publication ‘Audit Committee Guidelines – Improving Accountability and Performance’ (June 2012); and
+2.3.2 Audit and Risk Management Committee - established by the University in accordance with the requirements of the Financial and Performance Management Standard 2019 (Qld), including the development of terms of reference which have regard to the Queensland Treasury publication ‘Audit Committee Guidelines – Improving Accountability and Performance’ (July 2020); and

-3.2.3 External Audit – the University is required under Section 62 of the Financial Accountability Act 2009 to prepare annual financial statements, certify whether these statements comply with prescribed requirements; have the statements audited as required under the Auditor-General Act 2009 and include these statements in the University’s annual report.
+2.3.3 External Audit – the University is required under Section 62 of the Financial Accountability Act 2009 (Qld) to prepare annual financial statements, certify whether these statements comply with prescribed requirements; have the statements audited as required under the Auditor-General Act 2009 (Qld) and include these statements in the University’s annual report.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: